-Bennington continues to bide his time in the production offices of The Continuing Adventures of Cliff Booth.
+Bennington joins the hundreds of people beginning production on The Adventures of Cliff Booth.

-Bennington ponders the infinite as the wait continues on the set for The Continuing Adventures of Cliff Booth.
+Chewing and clawing the script “sides” on the set of The Continuing Adventures of Cliff Booth.

 Román Viñoly Barreto’s 1953 film The Black Vampire edges on horror and brings something different to the typical noir films of that time.